# #

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Jay H. Shore, M.D., M.P.H., of the Colorado School of Public Health and Anschutz Medical Campus of the University of Colorado in Aurora, is the corresponding author.
+Authors: Thomas Rea, M.D., M.P.H., of the University of Washington in Seattle, is the corresponding authors

 # # #